bouquet, candy, candy bouquet, centerpiece, crafts, project, styrofoam ball, sweet, table decor, tutorial, valentine candy bouquet, Valentine's Day

 We are still nibbling at the Valentine Candy Bouquet.
 It is delicious but very, very sweet.
 At this rate, it may hang on till Easter!
 Oh my!
 I do love the sparkling look of it though.

-For directions on making the bouquet, continue reading.
+Here are directions on making the bouquet.

 1. Cut Styrofoam to fit tightly in the bottom of a basket.
 Secure it firmly in the basket so it won’t shift or move at all.

 2. Spread out a set of battery operated bouquet or centerpiece lights over the Styrofoam in the basket.
 I purchased this light set at either Michael’s or A.C.Moore several years ago.
 Alas, I do not know if these lights are still made or sold elsewhere.
 Insert toothpicks around the light set in the area where the ball will be placed.

 3. Cut off a slice of a 5” Styrofoam ball so it can sit flat.
 Press the Styrofoam ball down firmly onto the toothpicks.
 Insert several other toothpicks around the base of the ball to secure it tightly.
 Trim toothpick ends with wire cutters.

 4. Scrunch a length of 12” wide tulle around the base of the ball, covering the lights and wires.
 I used a piece 12″ by about 6 feet long.

 5. To make Conversation Heart Batons, use royal icing to secure conversation hearts to a lollipop stick.
 When dry, pipe royal icing between the hearts and sprinkle with mini sprinkles.
 Tie a bow at the base with an 8” piece of ribbon; trim the ends.

 6a.
 For candies with square wrappers, twist one end of wrappers and wire three candies together.